whatisthejava/versioning-with-external-aliases/Readme.md

 # Readme

+## Using this repo
+This repo has several branches
+V1 - V6 and a master.
+Master is tracking the v6 branch currently.

+This repo has been set up to demonstrate how you can do model versioning within dot net core using the feature external-aliases.

+Id recommend checking out v1 and running it then v2 and see how the API handles V1 and V2 objects then continue up to the final version.

+Please report any bugs or features or any general feedback is welcome

 ## Introduction
 This git repo has been written to demonstrate a strategy for model versioning within an versioned API.